vrahli/damysus/README.md

 ### Salticidae

-You won't need to follow this step if you are using our Docker container, as it is done when building the container, and can jump to next (Python section).
+You won't need to follow this step if you are using our Docker container, as it is done when building the container, and can jump to the next (Python) section.
 After cloning the repository you need to type this to initialize the Salticidae git submodule: